Representation Agreement to Establish Attorney/Client Relationship

 Refund Amount = Funds Received – Processing Fee – Earned Legal Fees – Disbursements on Your Behalf

 The Firm assigns different roles to its team members to help serve clients efficiently and cost effectively.
-The main roles are Client Manager, Project Attorney, and Principal Attorney.
+The main roles are Client Manager, Project Managers, and Principal Attorney.
 One individual may fill multiple roles.

 Your primary contact at the Firm will be your Client Manager.
 Your Client Manager will be the person most available for questions, answers, and updates for your projects.
-Your Client Manager will coordinate with you and the Project Attorney assigned to your project to answer questions and to help complete your project.
+Your Client Manager will coordinate with you and the Project Managers assigned to your project to answer questions and to help complete your project.

 The primary roles for the Firm’s Principal Attorney, Devin Miller, are to oversee projects, to manage operations at the Firm, and to be a general resource for clients.
-The Principal Attorney assigns projects to Project Attorneys based on technical expertise, availability, and logistical considerations among other factors.
+The Principal Attorney assigns projects to Project Managers based on technical expertise, availability, and logistical considerations among other factors.

 We are a paperless office and maintain client files exclusively in electronic format on onsite computers and in offsite (cloud) backup computers.
 Upon request, absent a valid attorney lien, we can provide you with your file in electronic format.
 If you would like to create a paper copy of your file, you will be responsible for printing and shipping the files at your own expense.
 In the event that you have a past due account with us, we reserve the right to place an attorney lien on your client file, i.e., hold the file until the attorney lien is discharged.